ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

 34
 ```

-However, the way this tokenizer is parsing is not particularly useful.
+However, the way this tokenizer is parsing isn't particularly useful.
 But we can control how the boost tokenizer parses by defining something which is known as a delimiter.

 A ***delimiter*** is a sequence of one or more characters that separate tokens, and a tokenizer looks at what delimiters are passed in so that it can know where to separate the tokens.
 So for this example, we can say that the default delimiters are white space and all non-letter/number characters.

-To explain further on how the strings gets parsed, we need to understand that `tokenizer` parses by characters.
+To explain in detail how this string got parsed, it should be noted that `tokenizer<>` parses by characters.
 So this tokenizer will go through each character in the string and it will check to see if it is in the delimiter set.
 Once it finds a match, the tokenizer will know that everything up until that character is a token so `Don` becomes a token since it finds `'`, which is a non-letter/number character.
 It will then move on to creating the next token and once it finds the space after `t`, it creates the token `t`.